-42. Our determination to implant ourselves in the working class should not be taken as a syndical deviation.
-Given our marginal propagandistic situation student-centered youth work is not only no less necessary for our existence but interacts closely with our proletarianization campaign.
+33. Our determination to implant ourselves in the working class should not be taken as a syndical deviation.
+Given our marginal propagandistic situation our student-centered youth work is not only no less necessary for our existence but interacts closely with our proletarianization campaign.
 To separate either one from the other would be a major political deviation.
 Less emphasis is being placed here on the development of the RMC because it is easier and further advanced.
+The main tasks for the RMC are the development of an experienced center with a regular administration, and the creation of more RMC local chapters.
+Of special priority is the development of a functioning RMC chapter in New York City.